Munger Place Historic District: Heritage designations

 Only a portion of Munger Place is included in the Munger Place Historic District.
 Munger Place can be described as having northern, western, and southern portions.
 The northern and western portion of Munger Place is in the Swiss Avenue Historic District.
 The southern portion generally is in the Munger Place Historic District.
 Separating the two historic districts is Gaston Avenue, and the lots on either side of Gaston Avenue are excluded from either historic district.

 In 1978, the National Park Service added Munger Place Historic District to the National Register of Historic Places.
 In 1980, the City of Dallas recognized the historic district as a Landmark District.
 The boundaries of the national and city districts are nearly the same.

-Comprising over 250 households it is the largest collection of Prairie-Style homes in America.
-With most of the homes now completely renovated, Munger Place has once again become a desirable neighborhood for families of all types looking for charming, historic homes near downtown Dallas.
+Comprising over 250 households, it is the largest collection of Prairie-Style homes in America.
+With most of the homes now completely renovated, Munger Place has once again been seen as a desirable neighborhood for families looking for historic homes near downtown Dallas.
 Each year the neighborhood holds a home tour and art festival that attracts fans of historic architecture and independent artists.